-Driving by car is one of our absolute favourite ways to travel.
+Driving by car is one of the freest ways to travel.
 You have the flexibility to stop at epic lookouts, quaint cafes that call your name, and best of all, aren't trapped in the nightmarish herd that is bus sightseeing tours.

 While driving is an ideal travel form for many, having the confidence that you've secured the best rental price can be tricky.
 Here's our best tips to booking the cheapest car rental possible!

 You'll find different prices on every car rental website for every destination, so do a broad search first to identify the cheapest car rental companies at your destination.
 Booking Buddy does this best, as it prepares the same search across many different sites, letting you easily compare rental prices.
 Best of all, almost all of the sites it searches offer free cancellation and free amendments to your booking.
 This is ideal since it allows you to place-hold a low rate in advance, then cancel for free if your plans change or you find something cheaper.

 2. Determine if it's cheaper to book directly

 Once you've figured out which car rental companies are cheapest, hop on the company websites to seek discount codes or specials, as these don't always show up in a search engine results.

 A quick Google search for company coupons will often reveal an additional discount.
 Type the company name and year, e.g.”Avis car rental coupon code 2015″.
 RetailMeNot and Coupons.com are most likely to pop up, and these are both good coupon hubs with regular postings for major rental companies.

 4. Don't pre-pay for fuel